gableh/cvwohw/readme.txt

 	Admin check - checks if logged in user is an admin,does this by checking the permission the username has in blog_members.Admins have a permission of 1,non admins have their permission set to null.

 To do list:
+    add pagination

-    make the web page look pretty.
+    remove the login page and either put the loginbox in the side bar or use a js prompt. make the web page look pretty.

 Problems being faced: